aeagle/graph-ql-poco/README.md

 # graph-ql-poco

-An experiment with GraphQL and a custom Dapper based SQL resolver which defines the GraphQL schema and queries a DB based on introspection of the model.
+An experiment with GraphQL.Net and a custom Dapper based SQL resolver which defines the GraphQL schema and queries a DB based on introspection of the model.

 Given the model: